Home » Recipes » Dressings, Sauces and Spreads » How To Make Luscious, Fluffy Whipped Honey

 Pinterest Hidden Image

-Whipped Honey, also known as creamed honey, or spun honey, turns a gritty, crystallized honey that you might have thrown away, into a deliciously light, smooth and creamy spread.
+Whipped Honey, also known as creamed honey, or spun honey, turns a gritty, crystallized honey that you might have thrown away, into a deliciously light, smooth, and creamy spread.
+It’s a quick and easy recipe that requires very minimal hands-on time too.

 A jar of white, whipped honey sits on a small wooden board surrounded by berries, cinnamon and liquid honey.Pin